 It was also a championship season for Team Penske in the Verizon IndyCar Series as Power claimed the elusive crown behind three victories in the No. 12 Verizon Dallara/Chevrolet.
 The team finished 1-2 in the title chase as Castroneves, who earned one win on the year, finished second in the standings.
 Montoya also had a strong return season to INDYCAR competition as he finished fourth in the championship with a victory at Pocono.
 After the season concluded, Team Penske also announced that it would expand to a four-car operation for the first time in history with productive and talented French racer Simon Pagenaud joining the team beginning with the 2015 Verizon IndyCar Series.

-More growth for Team Penske was announced in September as the team unveiled a partnership with Dick Johnson Racing, Australia's most established race team, to compete in the 2015 V8 Supercars Championship.
-DJR Team Penske made its debut with Scott Pye and Marcos Ambrose driving the iconic No. 17 Ford Falcon for the new-look team last season.
-In 2016, DJR Team Penske will expand to a two-car program with Pye and winning series veteran Fabian Coulthard.
+More growth for Team Penske was announced in September as the team unveiled a partnership with Dick Johnson Racing, Australia's most established race team, to compete in the 2015 Supercars Championship.
+DJR Team Penske made its debut with Scott Pye and Marcos Ambrose driving the iconic No. 17 Ford Falcon for the new-look team.
+In 2016, DJR Team Penske expanded to a two-car program with Pye and winning series veteran Fabian Coulthard.
 For 2017, Coulthard will be paired with one of the top rising stars of the sport in Scott McLaughlin to form a formidable duo in Australia's wildly popular racking series.